 By grouping dates in a pivot table, you can create instant reports.

-Here’s the point: Let’s say you want to group all the dates as months instead of adding a different column in your data, it’s better to group dates.
+Here’s the point: Let’s say you want to group all the dates as months instead of adding a different column in your data; it’s better to group dates.

 Pivot Tables are one of the INTERMEDIATE EXCEL SKILLS.

-You can also use the above steps to group dates in a pivot table by years, quarters, and days.
+You can also use the above steps to group dates by years, quarters, and days in a pivot table.

 You can also create a group of 7 days to get a week-wise summary.
 Please follow the below steps to this.